mileslemon/udacity-pixel-art-maker/README.md

 - Painting can now be done with both left-click and right-click without bringing up the context menu
 - Replaced the original painting mechanic with the more optimized method that <a href="https://github.com/NickBellamy">@NickBellamy</a> suggested.
 - Removed repeated object for cell location in relation to user click location and replaced it with a function.
+- Cursor will now indicate the area in which the user will paint.

 ---